CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ***
 ## Stimuli Presentation
 Stimuli are presented via [WAV Trigger](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library).
-Sound Stumuli for experiment are plugged in SD card.
+Sound stimuli for experiment are plugged in SD card.
 This used Arduino serial port for programming and is supplied power from arduino board.

 See Arduino Serial Contol Tutorial for WAV Trigger
 >http://robertsonics.com/2015/04/25/arduino-serial-control-tutorial/